Applying to the BRIM/BPG Certificate Program

 BS/MSBS "Pipeline" Program

-Students enrolled in the BRIM Certificate Program take four courses covering the following subject areas:
+Students enrolled in the BRIM Certificate Program take three courses covering the following subject areas:

 - Introduction to the scope of bioinformatics, proteomics and genomics: “Fundamentals of BPG”